5 Great Proxmox Small Form Factor Hardware Options (2023)

 Proxmox VE, which I generally refer to as just Proxmox in this article, is an open-source virtualization management solution.
 It integrates the KVM hypervisor and LXC container solutions and provides a web-based front end for managing them.

 It can run as a single node or in a cluster.
-Proxmox supports various storage models, automatic scaling, failover, snapshots, backups, and many other popular virtualization features.
+Proxmox supports various storage models, automatic scaling, failover, snapshots, backups, and other popular virtualization features.

 I use Proxmox to power my home lab.
 I run virtual machines that run Home Assistant, file servers, Docker containers like MQTT, Graylog, the Omada access point controller (for my TP-Link access points), and more.